iit-DLSLab/unitree_ros2_dls/README_unitree_ros2.md

 ```

-### 2. Connect and test
-After completing the above configuration, it is recommended to restart the computer before conducting the test.
+2. After completing the above configuration, it is recommended to restart the computer before conducting the test.

 Ensure that the network of robot is connected correctly, open a terminal and input:
 ```bash